Stockholm Royal Seaport

 A hub of innovation

 Stockholm Royal Seaport is a testbed where new ideas, methods, and approaches are developed and tested to inspire other cities and municipalities, researchers, companies, and organisations to think in new ways about sustainable urban planning.
 Here we present several innovation projects ongoing and terminated.
+Read about of our ongoing research and innovation projects.

 Awards